-Rob Feldman (on right) recording the EcoFarm Conference workshops back in the early 80's when the conference was held in La Honda, California.
+Rob Feldman (on right) recording the EcoFarm Conference workshops back in the early 80's when the conference was still held in La Honda, California.
 Rob continues to provide AV support at EcoFarm each year.

-EcoFarm representatives with Brian Leahy, pioneer and leader of California organic agriculture, and Agriculture Secretary Ann M.Veneman, who in 2002 launched the implementation of USDA's national organic standards for agriculturual products, and Mark Mulcahy, organic produce devotee.
+EcoFarm representatives with Brian Leahy, a pioneer and leader of California organic agriculture, and Agriculture Secretary Ann M.Veneman, who in 2002 launched the implementation of USDA's national organic standards for agriculturual products, and Mark Mulcahy, organic produce devotee.

 Steve Pavich, founder of Pavich Family Farms, now the largest producer of certified organic table grapes in the world, making a mockery of chemical pesticides at the annual EcoFarm Conference.

 1990s: The EcoFarm Conference continued to grow and moved to Asilomar in Pacific Grove, California.

-The Committee for Sustainable Agriculture (which was later renamed the Ecological Farming Association) organized harvest baskets that were brought to the California state capitol as a girft, statement, and invitation to legislators to the natural beauty, bounty, and importance of local farm-fresh produce.
+The Committee for Sustainable Agriculture (later renamed the Ecological Farming Association) brought harvest baskets that were brought to California state capitol legislators as a statement and gift representing the importance of local farm-fresh produce.

-EcoFarm founder and advisor Amigo Bob Cantisano awarding Robert Rodale of the Rodale Institute with the Sustie Award at the annual EcoFarm conference in 1990.
+Robert Rodale of the Rodale Institute receiving the Sustie Award at the 1990 EcoFarm Conference.

-Masanobu Fukuoaka, Japan's Great Grandfather of Natural Farming with his crew and EcoFarm founder and advisor Zea Sonnabend.
+Masanobu Fukuoaka, Japan's Great Grandfather of Natural Farming visiting farms in California with Zea Sonnabend of EcoFarm.

-Coffee producers from Chiapas, Mexico with Cafe Mam attending the annual EcoFarm Conference with founder Dahinda Meda and EcoFarm's Spanish/English interpreter, Adele Negro.
+Coffee producers from Chiapas, Mexico with Cafe Mam attending EcoFarm with founder Dahinda Meda and Spanish/English interpreter, Adele Negro.

-California Certified Organic Farmers (CCOF) tabling at the annual Hoes Down Harvest Festival.
+California Certified Organic Farmers (CCOF) tabling at the Hoes Down Harvest Festival.

-Vendana Shiva, Indian scholar, environmental activist, and anti-globalization author receiving a Sustie Award at the EcoFarm Conference.
+Vendana Shiva, Indian scholar, environmental activist, and anti-globalization author receiving a Sustie Award at the EcoFarm.

-Ecological agriculture and healthy food pioneers Michael Ableman and Alice Waters receiving Sustie Awards at the annual EcoFarm Conference.
+Michael Ableman and Alice Waters receiving Sustie Awards at EcoFarm.

-EcoFarm Tour of Van Dyke Ranch, renowned fifth generation California family farm specializing in organic dried fruit.
+EcoFarm Tour of Van Dyke Ranch, renowned fifth generation California family farm who pioneered organic stone fruit.